-Jill Goldstein, MS, MA, RN, serves Mount Sinai Queens as their CNO/VP Nursing.
-Prior to this role, Jill lead the Visiting Nurse Service of New York as Vice President, Emergency Response System, Infusion Care and Post-Acute Care in the Bronx and Westchester Counties.
-In her nine and a half-year tenure at VNSNY, she also held managerial responsibilities in both Behavioral Health and Congregate Care community programs.
+Jill Goldstein, MS, MA, RN, serves the Visiting Nurse Service of New York as Vice President, Emergency Response System, Infusion Care and Post-Acute Care in the Bronx and Westchester Counties.
+In her eight-year tenure at VNSNY, she has also held managerial responsibilities in both Behavioral Health and Congregate Care community programs.

-Goldstein enters her 30th year of nursing this 2016.
-Prior to her work with Mount Sinai Queens appointment and VNSNY, she held clinical and management positions at Mount Sinai Hospital System and New York University Langone Medical Center.
+Goldstein has served on nursing frontlines for twenty-eight years.
+Prior to her work with VNSNY, she held clinical and management positions at Mount Sinai Hospital System and New York University Langone Medical Center.
 She received her BSN from the State University of New York at Binghamton, her MA in Nursing Administration from New York University and her MS in Health Care Administration from New York University’s Wagner School of Public Health.